Diego Kochen: International career

 Kochen has represented the United States at youth international level.
-He remains eligible to represent Peru or Venezuela.
+He remains eligible to represent Peru, Spain, or Venezuela.
 In January 2022, Diego received his first US YNT call-up for a training camp at IMG in Brandenton.
 On March 15, 2022, Kochen debuted for the United States under-17, going on to captain the team on occasion and receive a nomination for 2022 U.S. Soccer Young Male Player of the Year.
 He then made his debut for the United States under-19 on March 24, 2024, against England under-19, which resulted in a 3–2 win for the United States.
 He received his first call up to the senior United States men's national soccer team for the September 2024 international window.

-In September 2025, Kochen was called up by the United States under-20s for the 2025 FIFA U-20 World Cup in Chile, but had to withdraw after being recalled by Barcelona following an injury sustained to first-choice goalkeeper Joan García.
+In September 2025, Kochen was called up by the United States under-20s for the 2025 FIFA U-20 World Cup in Chile, but withdrew after being recalled by Barcelona following an injury sustained to first-choice goalkeeper Joan García.

+He was one of the 28 players were called up with the United States national team by head coach Mauricio Pochettino for friendly matches against Peru, Chile, Mexico, and Canada on September 26 and 29 and October 3 and 6, 2026 respectively.

+On September 26, 2026, Kochen made his senior team debut with the United States, playing the second half of the United States' 4–1 win against Peru.